portworx/px-docs/create-px-enterprise-cluster.md

 ---
 layout: page
 title: "Portworx Documentation"
-category: create_pxe
+sidebar: home_sidebar
 ---
-#Create a PX-Enterprise Cluster
+# Create a PX-Enterprise Cluster

 PX-Enterprise is a multi-cluster storage system that provides and manages storage for containerized workloads which run on-premises and in public clouds.

 This section walks through installing and configuring a PX-Enterprise cluster.
 In this example, you run the PX-Enterprise Docker container on server nodes.
 Running the container enables PX-Enterprise to aggregate storage capacity and monitor hardware for degradation and failure.
 Server nodes are joined into a cluster for the sake of high availability.
 You can use direct attached disks, storage arrays, or cloud volumes for the underlying storage.

-##Step 1: Provision a cluster in the PX-Enterprise console
+## Step 1: Provision a cluster in the PX-Enterprise console

 Log in to the PX-Enterprise console.
 If a cluster has not already been created for your account, click the **Manage Clusters** menu and then click **Manage Clusters**.